ZoneMinder/zmeventnotification/README.md

 #####How do I run it as a daemon so it starts automatically along with ZoneMinder?

+**WARNING: Do NOT do this before you run it manually as I've mentioned above to test.
+Make sure it works, all packages are present etc. before you add it as  a daemon as if you don't and it crashes you won't know why**

 (Note if you have compiled from source using cmake, the paths may be ``/usr/local/bin`` not ``/usr/bin``)

 * Copy ``zmeventnotification.pl`` to ``/usr/bin``